semantifyit/RocketRML/Readme.md

 ## How does it work

-In parseFile function in index.js is the entry point.
+The parseFile function in index.js is the entry point.
 It takes an input path (the mapping.ttl file) and an output path (where the json output is written).
 The function returns a promise, which resolves in the resulting output, but the output is also written to the file system.